ndouglas/ndouglas/README.md

 - 🧱 building LEGO stuff with my [kid](https://github.com/JomoDuggins)
 - 🎸 playing various musical instruments, chiefly bass guitar, drums, accordion, but the set expands and contracts pretty frequently
+- 🏋️‍♂️ lifting weights, building strength
+- 🏃‍♂️ ~getting back into running, which currently is mostly physical therapy for my knees~ jk lol, apparently I have arthritis
+- 📚 reading fiction
 - ☁️ working on my [homelab](https://github.com/hellholt/), which never manages to develop quite as fast as my ideas
-- 🏋️‍♂️ ~lifting weights, building strength~ jk lol, apparently I have arthritis
-- 🏃‍♂️ ~getting back into running, which currently is mostly physical therapy for my knees~
-- 📚 reading fiction
 - 🗡️ working on an [open-world text adventure in Rust](https://github.com/hornvale/hornvale/)